-Animate Arts is an initiative of Sophia van Ruth, a freelancer working in both the Netherlands and Australia and currently physically based in Adelaide, Australia.
+Animate Arts is an initiative of Sophia van Ruth, a freelancer working in both the Netherlands and Australia and currently physically based on Kaurna land in Adelaide, Australia.
 The main intention of Animate Arts is to bring people into embodied relationship with their world and to provide tools and support to live and work well together in a complex world.

 Sophia works on various levels to achieve these aims:

 Sophia offers shiatsu treatments and corporate seated massage to bring people literally back in contact with their bodies and support them in achieving wellbeing and balance.
 Click on the ‘shiatsu’ tab for more.

 Sophia offers highly interactive workshops and trainings using play-based, arts-based and meditative methodologies to support people in gaining deeper insights into complex problems within their lives or work.
 Workshops often also include theoretical training on complex systems science.
 Click on the ‘navigating complexity’ tab for more.

 With a strong background in community engagement, Sophia can also enrich a community engagement program with practices to help people tap their personal wisdom around the issues.

 Finally, Sophia also offers InterPlay classes just for fun and personal wellbeing – click on the ‘InterPlay’ tab for more.

 Sophia regularly attends conferences and participates in online peer groups as well as being a core member of a team of InterPlay leaders who organise an annual Leader’s Gathering multi-day residential event for the whole of Europe.
 She maintains a blog which you can access via the ‘blog’ tab above.